indrajithbandara/palcu.github.com/now.md

 no_description: true
 ---

-What I am doing now:
+What I am doing specifically this week:

-* visiting the dentist
-* going to the university for lots of boring classes
+* going to my final week of university
-* startng my diploma project
+* learning calculus
 * working at data.gov.ro
-* mentoring 2 students at ROSEdu CDL
 * reading GTD

-* going to several meetups
+What interesting habits I am testing:

+* running
+* segmented sleeping
+* meditating using the Headspace app
+* having a vegetarian diet and logging the food using cronometer.com

 _This page is updated weekly.
-Last update was on 21/4/2016._
+Last update was on 4/25/2016._